BenSchZA/fedora-uct-remix/README.md

 https://fedoraproject.org/wiki/How_to_create_and_use_a_Live_CD

 I have included the torrent file (which may or may not work... or you can dowload the .ks file and create the ISO on a Fedora linux system).
+Some changes will need to be made to the .ks file, but the basics are there.

 The default Fedora Workstation distribution can be downloaded from here: https://getfedora.org/